94 Comments

 And even today nothing changed.
 Tourists still can NOT extend their tourist visa / authorization to enter as a tourist anymore.

-Tourist visa extension in Peru from October 22 to November 13, 2023
+Tourist visa extension in Peru for foreign nationals from member countries of the Andean Community since October 22

 Upon entry all foreign tourists get up to (!)
 90 days, which - except for a few nationalities - is the number of days most foreigners are allowed to stay in Peru as a tourist in a 180-day period.
 But even those few nationalities, who are allowed to stay longer or who have a real tourist visa allowing them to stay longer, still only get up to 90 days upon entry.